Anatomy of the Squat

 LEAN AGAINST A WALL

 Defy the laws of physics by doing it with your hips and back against a wall.
 The wall keeps you from falling backward and enables the heels to reach the ground.
-I've also turned my toes out here, which is optional, but it feels better to me.
+I've also turned my toes out here, which is optional.

 Let thy heels hover